PanK0/TalkingChalks/Evaluation/README.md

    * Always reachable
    * No sensitive data stored
    * Museum curators can use these data to find out which are the most visited artworks

+## FAQ

+#### What is TalkingChalks?
+TalkingChalks is an IoT system that can be used in a museum.
+It can help visitors during the tour providing information about the museum, the statues and the story behind them.

+#### How does it work?
+TalkingChalks works with special smartbands.
+They can activate sensors placed in specific points and an audio description of the statue will be played out loud.
+The audio description changes according to the typology of the smartbands that is activating it.
+The sensors are activated by smartbands and not by people in proximity because the museum is a noisy environment full of students who study and have classes.
+Moreover counting how many times sensors have been activated by the smartbands, we can have an overview on the most visited statues of the collection.

+#### Why is TalkingChalks different?
+TalkingChalks’ innovation is that the tour is more interactive and fun, especially for children.
+Plus, students from classical studies and from theatre courses could contribute to our project providing the correct information in the best way.

+#### Does it answer the needs of the user?
+TalkingChalks uses different smartbands to meet everyone’s needs.
+There is a smartband for people passionate about arts so that they can have detailed descriptions, a smartband for people who are not really interested and want to know the basic information.
+There is also a smartband for teachers or parents who are visiting the museum with children, so that they can have information in a simplified way.

+#### Why a smartband?
+TaklingChalks works with a smartband so that everyone can use it.
+It is mainly thought for children and elder people, which don’t usually have smartphones or an internet connection.